 The Cat and Mutton bridge evidently gave its name to the Cat and Mutton pub at the far end of Broadway Market.
 It could almost be renamed Bicycle bridge now for it is an important conduit for bicycle travel between Hackney and central London.
 Not only are there far more bicycles on the towpath than there used to be but there are far more bicycles crossing it too.
 A public bicycle pump stands on the bridge.

 In the ‘olden days’ at the turn of the millennium, before the market really got going and bike travel began to take off, the authorities turned a blind eye to fly posting and posters were pasted on and pasted over regularly in the usual fly tradition.
 Quite a few of the posters must have been printed for entertainers and film makers who dreamed of making a breakthrough.
 Most of these hopes were, inevitably, dashed, but one advertised a singer who did make it big although, sadly, her story ended in tragedy.
-The panels of the Cat and Mutton bridge are kept clear now but click here to see snapshots of printed ephemera from 2006.
+The panels of the Cat and Mutton bridge are kept clear now but click here to see snapshots of printed ephemera from 2006 and 2007.

 Kings Cross to Bethnal Green